Why Is My Dog Drooling Around The New Puppy? 5 Possible Reasons

 Conclusion

 Why is my dog drooling around the new puppy?
-It’s a sign that your dog is either stressed or overstimulated by the presence of the new pet.
-You should help your dog calm down so it will slowly acclimate to the puppy.
-Keep meetings short and take it slowly until your resident canine accepts the newcomer.
+If you find your dog drooling around the new puppy, it’s a clear indication that your dog is feeling stressed or overly excited by the presence of the newcomer.
+It’s crucial to help your dog calm down and gradually adjust to the puppy’s presence.

 Written By